KaranSapra124/Job_Portal_Microservice/README.md

 Create a feature or bug-fix branch

-Commit changes with clear messages
+Commit changes with meaningful messages

 Submit a pull request for review

-License
+📄 License

 This project is licensed under the MIT License.